-For details on all of my research projects, please see below.
+For details on my research projects, please see below.

 Work in Progress:

-Decolonization, Cold War, and the Organization of African Unity:
+Decolonization, Development, and the Organization of African Unity:

 By examining the lived experiences of those who temporarily migrated northwards, the project makes multiple contributions to African and global historiography.
 First, it reveals the human side of state-led migration circuits, demonstrating the ways that migrants adapt to and challenge the migration programs.
 Second, it redirects our attention away from African theaters of the hot Cold War towards transnational socialist mobilities and the working of government programs in the name of “mutual aid” and “solidarity.”
 Moreover, it explores the largely understudied period of postcolonial African history, tracing the political transition of Angola and Mozambique from colonialism to independence, to socialism, and finally to free-market economics through following the life course of the transnational workers.
 Finally, by connecting migrants’ memories and life histories to large-scale political and economic relationships between socialist nations during the Cold War, it illuminates the interplay between local, national and global geopolitics.
 This integration of micro and macro history across local and global connections allows my work to address fundamental questions regarding the relationship between migration and development – a question which remains highly relevant in present-day considerations of migration, labor, development, and global inequality.